tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 The fits to the individual participants also reveal a number of interesting cases where the models struggle to capture the data (<a href="#fig-htw-indv-pred" class="quarto-xref">Figure 32</a>).
-For example participant 68 exhibits a strong a strong non-monotonicity in the highest velocity band, a pattern which ALM can mimic, but which EXAM cannot capture, given it’s to enforce a simple linear relationship between target velocity and response.
-Participant 70 (lower right corner of <a href="#fig-htw-indv-pred" class="quarto-xref">Figure 32</a>) had a roughly parabolic response pattern in their observed data, a pattern which neither model can properly reproduce, but which causes EXAM to perform particularly poorly.
+For example participant 68 exhibits a strong non-monotonicity in the highest velocity band, a pattern which ALM can mimic, but which EXAM cannot capture, given that it enforces a simple linear relationship between target velocity and response.
+Participant 70 (lower right corner of
+<a href="#fig-htw-indv-pred" class="quarto-xref">Figure 32</a>) had a
+roughly parabolic response pattern in their observed data, a pattern which neither model can properly reproduce, but which causes EXAM to perform particularly poorly.